 Some writers fear staring at a blank page for hours (or days) on end.
 This fear is most often rooted in impostor syndrome and/or perfectionism (I’ll address both of these in their own posts soon), but it’s easier to overcome than you might think.

 If you’ve decided to write a book, you have some ideas.
 If you find yourself frozen in front of a blank page or screen, try changing your ideas about what starting your book looks like.
 No one just sits down and starts typing beautiful, witty prose.

-Let go of any sense that you’ve failed because you haven’t even finished a chapter or even a page.
+Let go of any sense that you’ve failed because you haven’t finished a chapter or even a page.

 Instead of thinking about ‘writing a book’, do something that’s much more manageable and productive: write about one idea that is related to your book.